-We are Houston's best value when it comes to travertine floor tile refinishing and restoration.
+We are Houston's best value when it comes to travertine cleaning, refinishing, and restoration.
 What sets us apart from the other travertine restoration companies is that not only do we offer quality work at a fair price, we also offer a Limited Warranty to qualifying customers.
 Our pricing is very competitive and in most cases "We Will Not Be Undersold!"
 Choose us to clean and repair your stone tile floor and you can save $100's or even thousands over replacing your floors with new stone tile.

 Let us put a shine on your floor and a smile on your face.